Scene XIII. Seven Wonders

 "There were a lot of things going on; you can't handle them all."

-Snow chuckled, "That's about right.
+Snow chuckled.
+"That's about right.
 I did what Lightning told me to do.
-Helped and everything.
-But I should have known the moment Serah told me Lightning sent you."
+I should have known the moment Serah told me Lightning sent you."
 There was nothing Noel could say.
-"You have no idea how much I want to beat you kid, it's because of Serah I'm not doing it.
+"You have no idea how much I want to beat you kid.
+It's because of Serah that I'm not doing it.
 You know how many years I've known her?
 The things I went through for her?" the bitter sound in his voice sent Serah into despair.
 "Longer than your time travels!"

 "I don't care how you mark it," Noel said.
 "I know her, too."

-"I don't know what your problem is," Noel said, waving his hand between them, "so why don't you just rest easy and back off, alright?"
+"I don't know what your problem is," Noel said, waving his hand between them, "so why don't you just rest easy and back off?"